HomeBlogAir Transportation Has the Highest Per-Company Hearing Loss Rate in America. Here's Why.

 The Most Concentrated Industry in the Dataset

-Every other major industry in the Soundtrace OSHA ITA database is built from hundreds or thousands of reporting companies.
-Food & Beverage: 1,172 companies.
-Transportation Equipment: 811 companies.
-Fabricated Metal: over 1,000.
-Air Transportation: 39 companies.
-The entire industry's nine-year hearing loss profile is generated by fewer than 40 employers.
+Every other major industry in the Soundtrace dataset is built from hundreds or thousands of reporting companies.
+Food & Beverage: 1,172.
+Transportation Equipment: 811.
+Air Transportation: 39.
+The entire industry’s nine-year hearing loss profile is generated by fewer than 40 employers.
+The two largest companies alone account for roughly 80% of all industry cases.

 101.8